Alexoch-AI/Alexoch-AI/README.md

 # Hi there!🤘

-My name is Alexey Ochirov, I'm from Moscow! 🙈 <br />
+My name is Alexey, I'm from Moscow! 🙈 <br />
 I am a Fullstack JavaScript developer. 😎 <br />
 I love cycling, travel and video games. 🙀 <br />